logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/remote-test-execution/synchronous-remote-execution/_index.md

 As an example of a scenario requiring synchronization, hypothetically you wish to set up a test wherein Machine A sends a message in which Machine B then receives and checks.
 Under this scenario, the executions of Machines A and B must be synchronized so that B checks the message only after A has sent it out.

-**Note:** A synchronous remote execution scenario must be explicitly defined as part of the test case itself – that is, written up as action line sequences.
+{{<note>}} A synchronous remote execution scenario must be explicitly defined as part of the test case itself – that is, written up as action line sequences.
 Special lead-deputy built-in actions dedicated to synchronous remote execution are employed.
 This is very different from the case of asynchronous execution, in which the remote machine\(s\) are specified at runtime, and the remote execution is unrelated to the content of the test cases.

 In TestArchitect synchronous execution, the machine that initiates execution is called the lead, while other involved test machines are the deputies.
 Switching control from lead to deputy, deputy to lead, or between deputies is directed by the six lead-deputy actions: